Still image sorting rule guide

 Notes

-• Judged based on image.canon proprietary standards.
+• Determined based on image.canon proprietary standards.

 • The functionality and performance of automatic image sorting will not always match your intentions or expectations.

-• If the image resolution low, the whole image is dark, or the area in focus is extremely small compared to the image size, the blur judgement may not be as you intend or expect.
+• If the image resolution low, the whole image is dark, or the area in focus is extremely small compared to the image size, the blur detection may not be as you intend or expect.

 • If the images uploaded to image.canon are saved on an SD card and returned to the camera, and you perform editing tasks such as image rotation or rating on the camera, it may not be possible to play them on the camera or they may be corrupted.